 ArtUP Partnership Announced: Claudia Comte

-Aspen Snowmass announces the works of renowned artist Rashid Johnson to be featured on the 2022-2023 winter lift tickets and passes.
-This marks the 18th consecutive year of Aspen Snowmass’s Art in Unexpected Places (ArtUP) program, which brings acclaimed artists to Aspen to design a limited-edition lift ticket and an opportunity to connect with Aspen’s local and global communities.
-Six of Johnson’s recent works will be displayed on this season’s lift tickets and will also be featured on a limited collection of skis available at ASPENX in downtown Aspen.
+Aspen Snowmass announces the works of renowned artist Claudia Comte to be featured on the 2023-24 winter lift tickets and passes.
+This season marks the 19th consecutive year of Aspen Snowmass’s Art in Unexpected Places (ArtUP) program, which brings acclaimed artists to Aspen to design a limited-edition lift ticket and an opportunity to connect with Aspen’s local and global communities.
+Five of Comte’s recent works will be displayed on this season’s lift tickets.

 New for the 2023-2024 winter season, on-the-go with push notifications will be available through the Aspen Snowmass app.
 Enable push notifications at the start of the season for morning powder alerts, important mountain updates, and information about special on-mountain happenings.
 Enable tracking for the best experience and to enjoy enhanced skier and rider daily and season-long stats including vertical feet, Bowl laps, mileage, top trails, lifts taken, and more.